newrelic/docs-website/codemods/convertMDXImages/README.md

 Inside `src/codemods/convertMDXImages/`, there is a `cleanup.sh` bash file which restores any changed content back to the branch's original state in git.

-> If there is issues running the bash script, try `chmod` on the file to giver user run access.
+> If there is issues running the bash script, try `chmod +x` on the file to giver user run access.